martinvonk/SPEI/paper/paper.md

 ---

 # Summary
 SPEI is a simple Python package to calculate drought indices for time series.
 This package uses popular Python packages such as Pandas [@pandas_paper_2010] and Scipy [@scipy_paper_2020] to make it easy and versatile for the user to calculate the drought indices.
-Matplotlib [@matplotlib_paper_2007] used for the visualization of th drought indices.
+Matplotlib [@matplotlib_paper_2007] used for the visualization of the drought indices.

 # Statement of need
+Water is a vital natural resource essential for life on Earth.
+However, the global availability of freshwater is increasingly threatened by the impacts of climate change and human activities.
+If water availability is below normal conditions, a drought occurs.
+Droughts are classified as meteorological, hydrological, agricultural, or socioeconomic, often starting with meteorological droughts that trigger cascading effects.
+To quantify droughts, many different indices have been developed.
+These indices provide a way to quantitatively describe the severity, location, timing, and duration of a drought and are essential in tracking and predicting the impact of drought.

 # Mathematics